 - Grants Committee meeting

 Meet with department leads.

-This report will be submitted before Christmas break on an agreed upon date that summarizes the requirements that have already been met.
+These reports will be submitted before the end of each semester on an agreed upon date that summarizes the requirements that have already been met.

 Complete a final project.

-Email email@example.com for more information on the President’s Fellow program.
+Email email@example.com for more information on the President’s Fellows program.